- American dwarf palm tree

 - You are taking warfarin or other blood thinners: Saw palmetto may increase the risk of bruising and bleeding.

-- You are taking drugs that are substrates of UGT (Uridine 5’-diphospho-glucuronosyltransferase) enzymes: Saw palmetto may increase the risk of side effects of these drugs.
+- You are taking drugs that are substrates of UGT (uridine 5’-diphospho-glucuronosyltransferase): Saw palmetto may increase the risk of side effects of these drugs.

-- You are taking drugs that are substrates of CYP4503A4, 2D6, and 2C9: Saw palmetto may increase the risk of side effects of these drugs.
+- You are taking drugs that are substrates of cytochrome P450: Saw palmetto may increase the risk of side effects of these drugs.

 - Severe liver damage